19hours/sg-statutes/Acts/Private Education Act.md

 (c) generally to give effect to this section.

-(3) Where the Council is satisfied that any registered private education institution has contravened any of the regulations referred to in subsection (2), the Council may do all or any of the following:
+(3) Where the Agency is satisfied that any registered private education institution has contravened any of the regulations referred to in subsection (2), the Agency may do all or any of the following:

-(a) impose a financial penalty of such amount, not exceeding $5,000, as the Council thinks fit;
+(a) impose a financial penalty of such amount, not exceeding $5,000, as the Agency thinks fit;

 (b) censure the private education institution, if it thinks it necessary in the public interest or for the protection of the public or any section of the public;

-(c) order that the registration of the private education institution be subject to such terms or conditions as may be imposed by the Council, whether in addition to or in substitution of the existing terms and conditions of its registration.
+(c) order that the registration of the private education institution be subject to such terms or conditions as may be imposed by the Agency, whether in addition to or in substitution of the existing terms and conditions of its registration.

+[Act 24 of 2016 wef 03/10/2016]

-(4) The Council shall, before making any decision under subsection (3) in relation to any private education institution, give the private education institution notice in writing of its intention to do so.
+(4) The Agency shall, before making any decision under subsection (3) in relation to any private education institution, give the private education institution notice in writing of its intention to do so.

+[Act 24 of 2016 wef 03/10/2016]

-(5) Upon receipt of the notice of the Council under subsection (4), the private education institution concerned or any manager thereof may, within a period of 14 days after the date of the notice, show cause to the Council as to why the Council should not impose a financial penalty, censure or make an order under subsection (3)(c), as the case may be.
+(5) Upon receipt of the notice of the Agency under subsection (4), the private education institution concerned or any manager thereof may, within a period of 14 days after the date of the notice, show cause to the Agency as to why the Agency should not impose a financial penalty, censure or make an order under subsection (3)(c), as the case may be.

+[Act 24 of 2016 wef 03/10/2016]

-(6) The Council shall, after the private education institution or any manager thereof has shown cause under subsection (5) or the time to do so has expired, notify the private education institution of its decision in writing.
+(6) The Agency shall, after the private education institution or any manager thereof has shown cause under subsection (5) or the time to do so has expired, notify the private education institution of its decision in writing.

+[Act 24 of 2016 wef 03/10/2016]

-(7) Subject to section 53, any decision by the Council under subsection (3) shall not take effect until the expiration of 14 days after the Council has served the notice of the decision on the private education institution concerned.
+(7) Subject to section 53, any decision by the Agency under subsection (3) shall not take effect until the expiration of 14 days after the Agency has served the notice of the decision on the private education institution concerned.

+[Act 24 of 2016 wef 03/10/2016]

-(8) The Council may issue, and in its discretion publish by notification in theGazetteor in such other manner as it considers appropriate, such guidelines as it considers appropriate for providing guidance in relation to the operation of a prescribed dispute resolution scheme.
+(8) The Agency may issue, and in its discretion publish by notification in theGazetteor in such other manner as it considers appropriate, such guidelines as it considers appropriate for providing guidance in relation to the operation of a prescribed dispute resolution scheme.

+[Act 24 of 2016 wef 03/10/2016]

+[Act 24 of 2016 wef 03/10/2016]

 ### Jurisdiction of court